 Gross photographed her son Emmett on his second birthday in a much-loved canoe on Stockbridge Bowl Lake in Massachusetts (top photo).
 “I shot a roll of film of Emmet most of which was basically blurred by his energy.
 This one image shows a moment of stillness.
 I wanted to show a calm moment but in a way I picked the most untrue picture.”

 Stephanie also likes to shoot portraits outside of her immediate family.
 She caught the ambiguity of the mother and daughter relationship in photographing her friend Colette and her daughter Josephine.
 “Colette was a teacher, activist and single mother.
-They were sitting on my front porch (in Nelson County, Va.), and I asked if I could take their pictures.
+They were sitting on my front porch (in Nelson County, Virginia), and I asked if I could take their pictures.
 Colette did not want to be in the picture.
 She’s hiding behind her daughter.
 I love the intensity of their expressions. ”

-Gross made this picture of Lloyd Wolf, her high school photography teacher, and his daughter when they visited Madison, VA for him to work on an extensive project.
+Gross made this picture of Lloyd Wolf, her high school photography teacher, and his daughter when they visited Madison, Virginia, for him to work on an extensive project.
 “They were sitting on a hay bale together.
 It was sort of a picture of both of them but letting Emma have the stage.
 I love Emma’s super intense, little face.
 Lloyd’s face is not shown but he’s still an incredible presence.
 You can tell by his shirt, there’s nothing subtle about him.”

 When shooting portraits for a variety of clients, Gross considers the story she encounters as well as her client’s wishes.
 “Then the question as a photographer is whose voice am I trying to speak with?
 I have to be careful speaking with my voice when I’m making pictures for other people.”